Table of Contents

 2. Other Ice Cream Week recipes:

-4. The New Classic Vanilla Ice Cream Recipe
+4. Classic Vanilla Ice Cream Recipe

 This year’s Ice Cream Week commences with a life-changing experience, at least on my part.
 Ok, that’s a little dramatic, but I’ve seriously always been searching for the right ice cream recipe.
 This has been hard: you need the correct ratio of milk, cream, sugar, and a stabilizer, but I never seem to get it right.
-Then I was given an ice cream recipe book written by Jeni Britton Bauer of Jeni’s Splendid Ice Creams at Home and my world changed.
+Then I was given an ice cream recipe book written by Jeni Britton Bauer of Jeni’s Splendid Ice Creams at Home, and my world changed.
 She has amazing recipes and a method that just simply works!
-I’ve adapted it for my flavors and I love it!
-The ice creams this week are inspired by her method and I couldn’t be more excited!
+I’ve adapted it for my flavors, and I love it!
+The ice creams this week are inspired by her method, and I couldn’t be more excited!
 Let’s start with the classic: vanilla ice cream.

 As mundane as it sounds, I always choose vanilla ice cream.
 Well, not necessarily choose, but at least always have to try a taste.
 I’m on a mission to find the perfect vanilla ice cream.
 You know, one with actual vanilla flavor.
 Unfortunately, my tastebuds (and I’m guessing yours too) have become so used to the idea that storebought vanilla is the correct flavor of vanilla.